pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 This SCIM element in the center will also provide list list of contacts or devices, that can be consume by different SCIM entities, this operation will happen when a specific trigger will be execute by the client on the right, to get a list RO (Resource Objects) and RA (Resource Attributes) that will be defined by the filter on the client in the right.

 # SCIM Use Cases
-This section we will describe the most common SCIM use cases, and will explain when, where, why and how we find them in the cross domain environment for resources managing.
-This list by no way tries to be exhaustive, the ultimate goal is to guide developers for the possibility of such models and will try to explain their challenges and components.
+This section describes some common SCIM use cases, explaining when, where, why and how we find them in the cross-domain environment.
+The ultimate goal is guidance for developers working on common models, explaining challenges and components.
-As mention before SCIM is a protocol for cross domains where two entities exchange information about resources, with the use cases we try to go further and explain on how the different components can interact to allow from simple to complex architectures for cross domain resource management, we will bring the orchestrators roles and will map them to the use cases to make more simple the task of explain the multiple functions of the SCIM elements.
+Because SCIM is a protocol where two entities exchange information about resources across domains, the use cases explain how the different components can interact to allow from simple to complex architectures for cross domain resource management.
+Orchestrators roles are mapped to the use cases to simplify the task of explaining the multiple functions of the SCIM elements.
+Use cases build on each other, starting with simple cases, and ending with the most complex ones.
-Typically each use case add something on top of the previous one, starting in the most simple one, and finishing in the most complex ones.
-To make it easier the explanation, and to avoid repetitions of the same content we assume that what was describe in the previous use case applies to the use cases that come after, and something will be added on top.

-## CRUD operation on a single resource, associated to the AuthZ action.
+## Self-Referential SCIM Actions (/me)
 Get information about persona /me endpoint.
 A use case cover in [RFC7644] where a SCIM client can do CRUD operation on the entity of the user, in this use case the SCIM client that is the RM (Resource Manager), RC (Resource Creator) and RU (Resource Updater), will be able to read, create, update the RO (Resource Object) and its RA (Resource Attributes) in the RS (Resource Subscriber). the RS will provide an /me URI to achieve this.
-Special consideration needs to happen from authorization perspective, unlike the other CRUD use case bellow, the authorization for this use case only allows access to the RO (Resource Object) of the user that authenticate.
+Special considerations exist from authorization perspective; unlike other listed CRUD use cases, the authorization for this use case only allows access to the RO (Resource Object) of the user that authenticates.

 ## IdM doing CRUD operations on SaaS applications
 Single RM/RC/RU and multiple RS.
-This is very common and simple SCIM use case, we have the IdM/Device Managers/etc. do all CRUD operation with the resources, then after the trigger mechanisms the resources information RO/RA reach the RS (Resource Subscribers), also know as the SaaS Application.
+This is a very common and simple SCIM use case, we have the IdM/Device Managers/etc. do all CRUD operation with the resources, then after the trigger mechanisms the resources information RO/RA reach the RS (Resource Subscribers), also know as the SaaS Application.
 The RS (Resource Subscriber) will take the decision on which RA (Resource Attributes) to consider and how the RO (Resource Object) will show in its resource database.
 Typically we will find this kind of use case in small to mid size organization, where there is no structure method to handle the resources and typically in Organization that start with a blank sheet of paper in a greenfield deployment.

 ## IdM doing CRUD operations on SaaS applications, and Objects coming from external non SCIM source.
 One or more ERC with single RM/RC/RU and multiple RS.